marcliberatore/230-lab-bits-and-bytes/README.md

 well as `+`, `-`, `<`, `>`.
 (You may not need all of them.)
 Arithmetic operators `/`,
 `%`, and  `*` are not allowed.

+Modify `main.c` to write test cases for your code.

 Compile your code with
 ```
 $ gcc main.c set.c -o set